-The Pediatric Injury Prevention, Education and Research (PIPER) program is a joint initiative of the Colorado School of Public Health, the University of Colorado School of Medicine, and Children's Hospital Colorado.
+The Program for Injury Prevention, Education and Research (PIPER) is a joint initiative of the Colorado School of Public Health, the University of Colorado School of Medicine, and Children's Hospital Colorado.

 View our faculty's in-depth research profiles and publication histories by clicking on their names.

 Carol Runyan, MPH, PhD brings over 30 years as a leader in the field of injury and violence prevention to the program.
 She founded PIPER when she joined the faculty of the Colorado School of Public Health (CSPH) in 2011 as Professor of Epidemiology with secondary appointments in Community and Behavioral Health and Pediatrics (School of Medicine “SOM”).

 In 1987, Dr. Runyan co-founded one of the longest operating and most successful injury control research centers in the nation, the University of North Carolina Injury Prevention Research Center — a “Center of Excellence” on injury prevention — and served as director for over 20 years.
 Her research has shaped state and national policy, identified priorities, and broken new scientific ground, publishing more than 130 refereed papers and 30 book chapters in the process.